 JEL classification.
 D72, N44, F51, Z13

 THE LOGIC OF FEAR - Populism & Media Coverage of Immigrants Crimes -

 Abstract.
-We study how news coverage of immigrants’ criminality impacted municipality-level votes in the November 2009 referendum on "Minaret Ban" in Switzerland.
-The campaign, successfully led by the populist party SVP, played aggressively on the fears of Muslim immigration and linked Islam with terrorism and violence.
-We make use of an exhaustive dataset of violent crime detection that we combine with detailed information on crime coverage from 12 newspapers.
-First, we quantify the extent of the pre-vote media bias in covering migrant’s criminality.
-Second, we estimate a theory-based voting equation in the cross-section of municipalities.
-Exploiting random variations in crime occurrences, we find a positive and large effect of news coverage on the votes in favor of the Minaret ban.
-Our counterfactual quantifications show that, in presence of a law forbidding the report of crime perpetrator nationality, the outcome of the referendum would have been nearly reverted at the national level (from 58% to 51%).
+We study how news coverage of immigrant criminality impacted municipality-level votes in the November 2009 “minaret ban” referendum in Switzerland.
+The campaign, successfully led by the populist Swiss People’s Party, played aggressively on fears of Muslim immigration and linked Islam with terrorism and violence.
+We combine an exhaustive violent crime detection dataset with detailed information on crime coverage from 12 newspapers.
+This data allows us to quantify the extent of pre-vote media bias in the coverage of migrant criminality.
+We then estimate a theory-based voting equation in the cross-section of municipalities.
+Exploiting random variations in crime occurrences, we ﬁnd a ﬁrst-order, positive effect of news coverage on political support for the minaret ban.
+Counterfactual simulations show that, under a law forbidding newspapers to disclose a perpetrator’s nationality, the vote in favor of the ban would have decreased by 5 percentage points (from 57.6% to 52.6%).